-MGIC did not pay cash and/or investment security dividends to our holding company during the first six months of 2021 due to the uncertainty of the COVID-19 pandemic.
-In August 2021, MGIC paid a dividend of \$150 million to our holding company.
+In the third quarter of 2021, MGIC paid a dividend of \$150 million to our holding company.

 MGIC is subject to statutory regulations as to payment of dividends.
 The maximum amount of dividends that MGIC may pay in any twelve-month period without regulatory approval by the OCI is the lesser of adjusted statutory net income or 10% of statutory 'policyholders' surplus as of the preceding calendar year end.
-Adjusted statutory net income is defined for this purpose to be the greater of statutory net income, net of realized investment gains, for the calendar year preceding the date of the dividend statutory net income, net of realized investment gains, for the preceding the date of the dividend paid within the first two of the preceding three calendar years.
+Adjusted statutory net income is defined for this purpose to be the greater of statutory net income, net of realized investment gains, for the calendar year preceding the date of the dividend or statutory net income, net of realized investment gains, for the three calendar years preceding the date of the dividend less dividends paid within the first two of the preceding three calendar years.
 Before making any dividend payments, we will notify the OCI to ensure it does not object.

-Under the PMIERs guidance, any dividend paid by MGIC to our holding company, through September 30, 2021, requires GSE approval if MGIC's excess of Available Assets is or would become less than 50% of its Minimum Required Assets; and from October 1, 2021 through December 31, 2021 such dividends require GSE approval if MGIC's excess of Available Assets is or would become less than 15% of its Minimum Required Assets.
-GSE approval was not required for the August 2021 dividend.
+Under the PMIERs guidance, any dividend paid by MGIC to our holding company, through December 31, 2021 requires GSE approval if MGIC's excess of Available Assets is or would become less than 15% of its Minimum Required Assets.
+GSE approval was not required for the 2021 dividend.